Originally published 9/6/17. Updated 2/18/19.

 Former Longaberger Basket Headquarters

 Formerly the headquarters for the Longaberger Basket Company, this unique office building is shaped like a giant basket.
-Although the building has been vacant for nearly a year, it’s still an iconic attraction in Newark.
+Although the building has been vacant for a couple of years, it’s still an iconic attraction in Newark.

 The Sword in the Stone